Salient (magazine): Te Ao Mārama (1973-1974, and 1997-present)

 Te Ao Mārama is an issue of Salient focused on Māori issues.
 Young political groups Ngā Tamatoa and the Te Reo Māori Society influenced the first publication of Te Ao Mārama in 1973 during Māori Language Week, under editor Roger Steele in 1973, in an attempt to support te reo Māori on campus.
 According to Max Nichol, "Steele credits the Te Reo Māori Society with the idea, and Ngā Tamatoa with putting the issue of revitalising te reo on the agenda in the first place."
-Unfortunately, Steele’s editing successors did not continue this mahi to the same degree; "it was not until 1997 that Te Ao Mārama was enshrined in VUWSA’s constitution, obliging Salient to produce a Māori language issue annually."
+Unfortunately, Steele's editing successors did not continue this mahi to the same degree; "it was not until 1997 that Te Ao Mārama was enshrined in VUWSA's constitution, obliging Salient to produce a Māori language issue annually."

-Presently, Te Ao Mārama is a cherished tradition that allows a voice to Māori voices and issues within the university community.
+Te Ao Mārama is a tradition that allows a voice to Māori voices and issues within the university community.
 In 2022, Te Ao Mārama was published for the first time entirely in both English and te reo.
 This was under editor Janhavi Gosavi, and the issue was guest edited by Areta Pakinga.